 Minor injuries are treated by school staff with basic first aid training.
 Where professional medical treatment is considered necessary, parents will be informed by telephone and offered the opportunity to accompany their child to the doctor or hospital.
-If neither parent nor emergency contact can be reached, a member of the Senior Leadership team will see that the child is taken for medical help: parents will be advised as soon as possible.
-When a child becomes unwell at school and is unable to complete his/her studies. parents will be informed and asked to collect the child from school.
+If neither parent nor emergency contact can be reached, the Head Teacher/Principal Teacher will see that the child is taken for medical help; parents will be advised as soon as possible.
+When a child becomes unwell at school and is unable to complete his/her studies, parents will be informed and asked to collect the child from school.

-MUST BE LODGED AND THE SCHOOL NUMBER.
+AN EMERGENCY TELEPHONE NUMBER MUST BE LODGED WITHIN THE SCHOOL AND THE SCHOOL MUST BE INFORMED OF ANY CHANGE OF NUMBER.